paris3200/WunderAPI/docs/developer.rst

 Developer Documentation
 ======================

-WunderAPI tests are located under 'tests/'.
+Weather tests are located under 'tests/'.
 After installing nose, test can be run using the nosetest runner from the project directory. ::

     nosetests